 People look for "Ollama alternatives" for three very different reasons.
 Either they want a GUI instead of a terminal, they want something that runs on iPhone, or they're shopping for a different feature set on desktop.
 This ranking covers all three, grouped accordingly.
 Eleven options, Mac- and iPhone-friendly, all free unless noted.

 Short version: LM Studio is the best GUI replacement on desktop, PocketLLM is the best iPhone option, and Jan.ai is the best open-source alternative.
 Jump to the table.
 If you're curious why Ollama doesn't work on iPhone in the first place, see What Is Ollama?
-8 Things iPhone Users Should Know.
+8 Things iPhone Users Should Know, or Is Ollama private and safe? for the privacy/security angle.

 The strongest Ollama alternative on desktop.
 Full GUI, built-in Hugging Face model browser, one-click model downloads, OpenAI-compatible API on port 1234, zero terminal required.
 Runs llama.cpp under the hood (same engine Ollama wraps), so performance is comparable.
 Telemetry is on by default — turn it off in Settings.
 Free for personal use.
 Covered in depth in Ollama vs LM Studio vs PocketLLM.